 This year the baton is given to Pakistan to host World Environment Day 2021.
 The theme for this year will be ecosystem restoration, with a special focus on creating a good relationship with nature.

-It is a no-brainer that the revival of forests could greatly reduce carbon emissions and controlling greenhouse gases (GHG).
+It is a no-brainer that the revival of forests could greatly reduce carbon emissions and help in the control of greenhouse gases (GHG).

 The end of this decade i.e. 2030 is also the deadline for the Sustainable Development Goals (SDG) and the timeline that scientists identified significant to evade the consequences of climate change.